ovanvincq/OpticalFibers.jl/docs/src/ModeSolvers.md

-# OpticalFibers.ModeSolvers
+# OpticalFibers.ModeSolvers - Modes and Fields

 ```@meta
 CurrentModule = OpticalFibers.ModeSolvers
 ```

-This module contains different mode solvers for optical fibers.
-They are based on the interface conditions of analytical solutions between the layers of the fiber, finite difference method or finite element method.

 ## Fields
-This module defines two types of field: the scalar field (valid in the case of weakly guiding fibers) and the vector field.
+This module defines two types of fields: the scalar field (valid in the case of weakly guiding fibers) and the vector field.
 ```@docs
 Field
 ScalarField